 - Prospecting leads

 These are the people you think of when you consider the face behind purchasing a home.
-They are in direct contact with buyers and sellers and attempt to persuade individuals to purchase a home at a good price for their client.
+They are in direct contact with buyers and sellers and attempt to persuade individuals to purchase a home at a good price for their clients.

 However, a broker’s responsibilities vary wildly depending on his or her position.
 If the desire strikes, a broker can open his or her own business and hire real estate agents.
 Consequently, they have a number of different responsibilities: